 If an individual can train at a higher intensity while still burning fat, they burn more calories, allowing them to work harder, while still conserving glycogen for even higher intensities.

-For speed, power, or strength training, fasted training probably won’t improve performance, but it also will not reduce it.
-However, if intermittent fasting decreases body fat levels, without negatively affecting strength, speed or power, you actually improve overall performance.
-You have the same physical abilities, but you can perform them without lugging around as much body weight.
+For speed, power, or strength training, fasting probably won’t improve performance, but it also will not reduce it.
+However, if intermittent fasting decreases body fat levels, you enhance overall performance without negatively affecting strength, speed, or power.
+You have the same physical abilities, but you can perform them without lugging around as much bodyweight.

 When measuring athletes’ performance levels during and outside of Ramadan, athletic performance remained unchanged.